GerritCodeReview/aws-gerrit/master-slave/README.md

 ## Architecture

-Four templates are provided in this example:
+Five templates are provided in this example:
 * `cf-cluster`: define the ECS cluster and the networking stack
 * `cf-service-master`: define the service stack running Gerrit master
 * `cf-service-slave`: define the service stack running Gerrit slave
 * `cf-dns-route`: define the DNS routing for the service
+* `cf-dashboard`: define the CloudWatch dashboard for the services

 ### Networking